Information about Winster in the Derbyshire Dales

 Most gardens have uneven paths, so those with poor vision would need a fully-sighted companion.

-In 2013, Day tickets were £4 per person (children free, but must be accompanied) - or £6 per person for a 2-day ticket.
+2015 prices are yet to be confirmed.
+In 2014, Day tickets were £4 per person (children free, but must be accompanied) - or £6 per person for a 2-day ticket.

 Winster Website - Front Page